-As with any city, there are pros and cons to moving to Seoul, but expats who make an effort to absorb the Korean culture will start to feel at home in the city.
+As with any city, there are pros and cons to moving to Seoul, but expats who make an effort to learn about and assimilate to the Korean culture will start to feel at home in the city.

 Accommodation in Seoul